pypsa-meets-earth/pypsa-earth/doc/custom_data.rst

 - If using **GADM clustering**, ensure at least one bus per administrative region.
 Missing buses can be added using a custom CSV created with centroids matching the substation GeoJSON format.
 - Private datasets do not need to be shared publicly.
 - Users are encouraged to contribute improvements back to the repository following contribution guidelines.
+See the `how to contribute guide <https://pypsa-earth.readthedocs.io/en/latest/how_to_contribute.html>`_ for details.

 Usage Instructions
 ------------------

 1. Enable the desired options in ``config.default.yaml``.
 2. Place required custom CSV/NetCDF files in the specified directories.
-3. Integrate demand/renewable time series following documentation instructions.
+3. Integrate demand/renewable time series following the instructions.
 4. Run PyPSA-Meets-Earth; the model will automatically use the custom datasets.